My self-guided tour of the best bakeries in San Francisco began on an overcast and chilly summer morning.

+My self-guided tour of the best bakeries in San Francisco began on an overcast and chilly summer morning.
 I'd only given myself a weekend in the San Francisco Bay Area (en route to Honolulu), and it didn't feel like nearly enough time once I was there.

 Wondering how best to take advantage of the jetlag waking me up at 5 a.m., I decided to visit as many incredible bakeries as possible on my second and final day.
+This is no small task in a city with a reputation for excellent pastries.
+I hope my indulgent mission for sweet treats at San Francisco's best bakeries serves you well, whether as an armchair eater or planning a trip.

-Where to Eat Pastries in SF
+Where To Eat Pastries in SF

 Tartine Manufactory

+I began my Sunday adventure with morning pastries at the renowned Tartine Manufactory in the Mission District.
+This 5,000-square-foot space, dedicated to breadmaking, pastries, and ice cream, is in the same building as the Heath Ceramics factory.
 It opened in 2016 following the runaway success of nearby Tartine Bakery (600 Guerrero St), a joint venture by Chad Robertson (breadmaker) and his wife, Elisabeth Prueitt (pastry chef).

+Unfortunately, they were only offering limited outdoor seating due to the pandemic.
 I, however, got lucky at my first stop as I arrived soon after they opened and managed a table for breakfast sans reservation.

+I ordered the ham and cheese croissant with fried egg, mission verde, jalapeño, and a green tea to warm up.
 This was one decadent breakfast sandwich.
 The croissant's flaky crust crumbled as I took bite after delicious bite, the pepper giving it a subtle spicy kick.
+For something sweet, I ordered a pain au chocolat with Valrhona chocolate.

 After a six-block walk west to Dolores Park, I devoured the pastry, where I could enjoy it with views of the San Francisco skyline.
-It was one of the better chocolate croissants I've eaten.
+It was one of the best chocolate croissants I've eaten.
+Before leaving Tartine Manufactory, I quickly looked at the interior on the way to the restroom.
+A counter in the cafe is open for to-go orders, including their famous loaves of sourdough bread.
+The bakery serves coffee and pastries until late afternoon, 5 p.m.

 595 Alabama St, San Francisco, tartinebakery.com

-Related: Best Bars in San Francisco
+Related: Cool Bars in San Francisco

 Craftsman and Wolves

-After dusting the pastry flakes off my pants in Dolores Park, I backtracked two blocks east (past the original Tartine Bakery, known for its long lines) to check out Craftsman and Wolves.
+After dusting the pastry flakes off my pants in Dolores Park, I backtracked two blocks east (past the original Tartine Bakery, known in San Francisco for its long lines) to check out Craftsman and Wolves.
+It was already 10:30 a.m., and this modern pâtisserie, bakery, and cafe had its share of customers filing through the doors.

 Inside, the pastry counter greeted me with many tempting choices, including roasted banana bread with coconut and a croissant pudding with rhubarb, vanilla custard, and citrus zest.

-I was happy to be sitting inside this great place with my delicate dessert and warm cappuccino and didn't mind the communal seating.
+The Rebel Within is baker William Werner's signature treat—a soft-cooked egg ensconced in an asiago, sausage, and green onion cake.
+Unaware of this, I ordered a pill-shaped pastry made of peach oolong mousse, peach confiture, vanilla sponge, and shortbread.
+I was happy to sit inside this great place with my delicate dessert and warm cappuccino and didn't mind the communal seating.

 746 Valencia St, San Francisco, craftsman-wolves.com